 McDonald Mountain Ranch is the ideal place to spend your time in the Black Hills.
 We are perfectly located on a pristine forested twenty acres touching forest service land in almost all directions!
 We are in a the heart of the Black Hills offering pleasant serenity while still allowing quick access to almost all of the more inviting attractions.
 From our delightful ranch, you can see the grand shrine to liberty, Mount Rushmore, enjoy a manicured meadow that fills up with deer and turkey each evening, take a easy level hike to “our” lake, Lakota Lake, and even enjoy a “hidden” waterfall we are happy to share with our guests!… (maybe even see the beavers)

-Available on the ranch are three rustic yet boldly refreshing modern “cabins” and The Family Suite in the Main House with private entrance.
-The Carriage House, the Calamity Jane Cabin, the Carol Jean Cabin and the Family Suite.
+Available on the ranch are three rustic yet boldly refreshing modern “cabins”.
+The Carriage House, the Calamity Jane Cabin, the Carol Jean Cabin.
 Each of the rental units have cooking facilities, private baths, and private decks for sitting, sipping, supping and watching the local wildlife.
 Come for privacy, beauty, tranquility, but also take advantage of the central location.
 All units are supplied with breakfast fixings that include fresh fruit, juice, coffee, milk, pastries and a variety of cereals.
 Pots and pans are provided if you wish to prepare more of your meals.
 We also do have free Wi-Fi.